How to Deal With Job Dissatisfaction

 Related: How to Write a Resignation Letter

 For many people, their job is one of the most important things in their day-to-day lives.
 It provides income to support you and your family, and requires large amounts of your time.
-As a result, being satisfied at work can have a positive affect on many other aspects of your life.
+As a result, being satisfied at work can have a positive effect on many other aspects of your life.
 Finding a job where you are can grow and thrive is something worth searching for.